VEAF/VEAF-Mission-Creation-Tools/src/defaults/veafSpawnableAircraftsEditor/README.md

 These commands can search this list for the name of the group specified; this supports filters that can help select a random group from the list of all groups matching the partial name.

-They are not cass sensitive.
+They are not case sensitive.

 <u>Examples:</u>